collapsed-stacks/firearms/questions/74/is-9x17mm-9mm-short-the-same-as-380-acp.md

 - tagged: `pistols`, `ammunition`, `terminology`, `.380-acp`
 - score: 7

-<p>I have a Walther PPK chambered for .380 ACP.
+I have a Walther PPK chambered for .380 ACP.
 I looked it up in a gun book once to get detailed specs on it, and it listed the calibers as "7.62mm (.32 ACP) and 9x17mm/.380 ACP", and another one didn't even list .380.
-Are 9x17mm and .380 ACP just different names for the same cartridge, or are they different but just listed together?</p>
+Are 9x17mm and .380 ACP just different names for the same cartridge, or are they different but just listed together?

 ## Answer 77